top of page

 Wildfire

-Meets monthly to prevent death, injury, property loss and more from wildfires in Deschutes County.
+Meets monthly to prevent wildfire damage and loss in Deschutes County.
 Third Tuesday, 8-9:30a.
-Subscribe for meeting notices.
+Sign up for meeting notices.

 Project Wildfire Neighborhood Coalition

-Meets monthly to improve fire-adapted readiness across all neighborhoods in Deschutes County.
+Meets monthly to improve neighborhood fire-adapted readiness.
 Third Thursday, 2-3:30p.
-Subscribe for meeting notices.
+Sign up for meeting notices.

 Contact